Categories

-Kodiak bear (Ursus arctos middendorffi) is a subspecies of brown bears (Ursus arctos).
+Kodiak bear (Ursus arctos middendorffi) is a subspecies of brown bear (Ursus arctos).
 They inhabit the islands of the Kodiak Archipelago in southwest Alaska.
 They look like grizzly bears, however, they are significantly larger.
 Here are 15 amazing Kodiak bear facts.

 Kodiak Bear Facts